Lekensteyn/pdf.js-wiki/Contributing.md

 make test
 ```

+To run unit tests, the web server has to be setup to host the pdf.js files.
+Tests will be executed by opening the <url-to-pdf.js>/test/unit/unit_test.html page.
+If the web server is created by using `make server` command, the URL will be http://localhost:8888/test/unit/unit_test.html.

 ### 5) Push Changes
 After lint and all tests pass, push changes to your fork/branch on github.